ShenduoZhang/shenduo.icu/courses.md

 - Grade: A/4.0
 - Note Language: English

-This class was too elementary since it wasn't measure theory based.
-However, it was a great class with a ton of examples.
-I am taking another class on continuous time random processes.
+This class is emphasized on basic idea and problem solving rather than measure theory.
+You can find a measure theory based one in my notes on stochastic calculus.
 [OneNote](https://1drv.ms/u/s!AuAcaKqHRKbwgfdJwCJ3FxPtSRvTfQ)

 ## Data analysis and R